S.E. Shires trombone review

 My Shires trombone

-I went to the Shires factory knowing that they make some of the best trombones out there, and I was not in doubt that I would leave with a great new instrument.
+I visited the Shires factory with the firm knowledge that they craft some of the finest trombones available.
+Without a shred of doubt, I knew I would depart with an exceptional new instrument in hand.
 Trying out the different models and getting to feel how big a difference small design changes do to the trombone was a great experience.

 My objective was to find a horn with great response and precision.
-A good sound is also important, but luckily I tend to like the sound of a trombone if I like the feel of the instrument.
-In my opinion, it is easier to find a good sound on a trombone that is easy and nice to play on, rather than vice versa.
+A good sound is also important, but luckily I tend to like the sound of a trombone if I like the feel of the instrument – and most trombones will soon end up sounding like you anyway.
+In my opinion, it is easier to find a good sound on a trombone that is easy to play, rather than vice versa.

 I ended up with the following Shires small bore trombone configuration: